kukielp/sample-blog/_posts/2020-05-22-COBOL-on-aws-lambda.md

 On 32-bit COBOL systems the maximum length of a command line is determined by the operating system.
 ```

-Please take little notice to the code, string concatenation in 3 different ways, 2 function calls and a loop, hey I built the whole example in a few hours included loots of googling "COBOL string manipulation, COBOL loops" etc.  However I did mimic the expected response that API gateway wants to see and was able to use SAM to publish an API, I can also run this locally.
+Please take little notice of the code: string concatenation in 3 different ways, 2 function calls and a loop, hey I built the whole example in a few hours including lots of googling "COBOL string manipulation, COBOL loops" etc.  However I did mimic the expected response that API gateway wants to see and was able to use SAM to publish an API.
+I can also run this locally.
 There are 2 shell scripts and a Dockerfile, these are well documented and at a high level this is the flow:

-Start a container based of Amazon linux v1, install the dependencies required to compile a COBOL program, copy across the COBOL source files, compile each COBOL program, zip the required artefacts and copy it out of the container ready for deployment.
+Start a container based on Amazon linux v1, install the dependencies required to compile a COBOL program, copy across the COBOL source files, compile each COBOL program, zip the required artefacts and copy it out of the container ready for deployment.
 The handler for each path on the API uses convention to map to a COBOL program of the same name eg:

 ![COBOL](https://cdn.kukiel.dev/cobol-build.gif "COBOL")

 - https://{url}/program1  ->  program1.cob
 - https://{url}/programTwo  ->  programTwo.cob

-You do not need to COBOL compiler locally to run the tests but you will want one as I made many mistakes while becoming familiar you can install this on MACOS with:
+You do not need to run a COBOL compiler locally to run the tests, but you will want one, as I made many mistakes while becoming familiar.
+You can install this on MACOS with:

 ```
 brew install gnu-cobol